 Love-Bombing

-From a narrow perspective, love bombing feels li e every person’s dream.
+From a narrow perspective, love bombing feels like every person’s dream.
 Imagine meeting a guy, and they are showering you with gifts, telling you they love you, constantly calling you up, and ticking all your dreams for a romantic partner.

-Though it may not seem so, love bombing is not a pleasant as it sounds.
-Case in point, this person strives to showcase how perfect you two are, and then, for no apparent reason, everything goes off after ou have started dating.
-This is how you hear people complaining that the love has reduced or they are not dating the same person they started seeing.
+Though it may not seem so, love bombing is not as pleasant as it sounds.
+Case in point: This person strives to showcase how perfect you two are, and then, for no apparent reason, everything goes off after you have started dating.
+This is how you hear people complaining that their love has decreased or that they are not dating the same person they started seeing.

 Ghosting